alexenson/ec2-elb-for-beginners/README.md

 So if we want to, we can use those to connect from the outside world.

 Let’s have a look at the varies different ways we can connect.
-If I click on Connect with the instance selected.
+If I click on Connect with the instance selected.<br>
 ![3](https://github.com/user-attachments/assets/91b2dc8e-dc9e-4085-96d8-6f887033df1e)

-We can now use the EC2 Instance Connect.
+We can now use the EC2 Instance Connect.<br>
 ![4](https://github.com/user-attachments/assets/6f6d7060-a481-4be3-bfaf-006bde33ce27)

 Or we can use Session Manager, this is using the Systems Manager service.
-It is one of the features of System Manager.
+It is one of the features of System Manager. <br>
 ![5](https://github.com/user-attachments/assets/710a58ed-8513-45f2-bc18-04fb1e7e68da)

 ![6](https://github.com/user-attachments/assets/2cf2d006-face-4c27-955d-8022f989b219)